The cold and flu are both caused by viruses. In the beginning, the symptoms are often quite similar.

 - a high fever which can rise to 39 °C (102.2 °F) or higher within 12 hours

 - a sore throat

 - a dry cough

-Coughing is really a perfect clearing up system for the airways.
-Normally, countless vibrating hairs (cilia) in the upper airways remove mucus and 'intruders' such as dust particles to the pharynx.
-If something enters the windpipe (such as a bit of food) or if too much mucus is produced, a coughing reflex will be induced.
+Coughing is one of the most effective ways of clearing the airways and one of the strongest reflex's in the body.
+Normally, countless vibrating hairs (cilia) in the upper airways move in a sweeping motion to remove mucus and 'intruders' such as dust particles or pathogens to the pharynx.
+If something as mundane as a bit of food enters the windpipe or if too much mucus is produced, the cough reflex will occur.
 Read everything about coughing here.